UBC-MOAD/moad_tools/docs/pkg_development.rst

     :target: https://www.apache.org/licenses/LICENSE-2.0
     :alt: Licensed under the Apache License, Version 2.0

-The UBC EOAS MOAD Group moad_tools Python package code and documentation are Copyright 2018-2019 by the `UBC EOAS MOAD Group`_ and The University of British Columbia.
+The UBC EOAS MOAD Group moad_tools Python package code and documentation are copyright 2018-2020 by the `UBC EOAS MOAD Group`_ and The University of British Columbia.

 They are licensed under the Apache License, Version 2.0. http://www.apache.org/licenses/LICENSE-2.0